twilightscapes/nofuckintime/src/content/pages/about.md

 ---
 template: about-page
 slug: /about
-title: About the VidSock Platform
+title: About the VidSocks Platform
 ---

 <h2 style="font-size:150%">All VidSocks are:</h2>